• Skip to primary navigation

 A collage of three images showing how to proof yeat to make buns.

-1. In your mixer bowl start by adding warm water, sugar and yeast.
+1. In your stand mixer bowl, start by adding warm water, sugar, and yeast.

 A collage of 3 images showing how to make hot dog buns dough.

-2. Knead well with your stand mixer or by hand until dough comes together and forms a soft dough, cover and let it rest for 5-10 minutes until you prepare your baking sheets.
+2. Knead well with a stand mixer fitted with a dough hook attachment, or by hand until dough comes together and forms a soft dough, cover and let the dough rest for 5-10 minutes in a warm place or until you prepare your baking sheets.

 A collage of three images showing how to form buns dough into balls.

-1. Take one portion of the dough and cover the rest.
+1. Take one piece of dough and cover the rest.

 3. Roll the dough between the palms of your hands to form a uniform ball then place it on your working area and cover with plastic wrap.
-Repeat with the rest of your 10 portions.
+Repeat with the rest of your 10 equal pieces.

 1. Roll one dough at a time into a rectangular or oval shape on a lightly floured work surface.

-2. Tightly roll each rectangle into a rope.
+2. Tightly roll each rectangle into a rope starting on the long side, as shown above.

 3. Pinch the edges to seal and place seam side down on a baking sheet.

-1. Cover the loaves with plastic wrap and let them rise for an hour.
+1. Cover the loaves with plastic wrap or a clean kitchen towel for a second rise for an hour in a warm spot in your kitchen

-2. Brush with milk or egg wash and bake until golden brown.
+2. Brush the tops of the buns with milk or egg wash and bake until golden brown.

 💡 Amira's Tips